SpindlySpider/sftp-cli/README.md

-# ssh_sftp
+# sftp cli

-using rust for a cli for transfering files on a sftp connection
+using rust for a cli for transfering files over a sftp connection

 # goals
 ### goals(main):